spitlo/spitlo.github.io/content/music/a-musicians-journey.md

 When generating the audio, I surrounded each line with `♪`, which has a special meaning to Bark.
 It tells it to generate the prompt as music.
 This sometimes leads to the line being "sung", often poorly, and sometimes generates a full piece of realistic music.
 Sometimes it’s something in between.

 After generating **a bunch** of files for English, Korean, Turkish, Spanish etc (Bark usually generates the audio in broken english if the prompt is in english and the language is not), I went through all the folders, picked the "samples" I liked the best, and imported them into Reaper.
 I set an arbitrary limit of using five samples per line of text, and then I started layering.
-Most samples are used basically as is (apart from volume, splits and start/end point) but a tinyn amount were slightly time stretched or pitched.
+Most samples are used basically as is (apart from volume, splits and start/end point) but a tiny amount were slightly time stretched or pitched.

 I added a little reverb to each of the ten resulting tracks, picking presets pseudo-randomly.
 The panning for each track is also pseudo-random (a little to the left, a little to the right, a little to the left etc.)